DoktorMike/DoktorMike.github.io/_posts/2017-05-06-About-identifiability-and-granularity.md

 # Mr. Aggregation's solution

 So remember that Mr. Aggregation was concerned about over-fitting and didn't want to split things up into the most granular pieces.
-As such, in his solution, we will add the two variables $x$ and $z$ together and quantify them as if they were one.
+As such, in his solution, we will add the two variables $$x$$ and $$z$$ together and quantify them as if they were one.
 The resulting model is given below followed by the implementation in Stan.

 $$ \begin{align}
 y_t &\sim N(\mu_t, \sigma)\\